HNgithub2766/Sysmon--Splunk-Enterprise--Home-SOC-Lab/README.md

 ## Detection Case Studies

-This repository contains a collection of detection engineering case studies developed using Atomic Red Team attack simulations, Sysmon telemetry and Splunk Enterprise.
+This repository contains a collection of detection engineering case studies developed using Atomic Red Team attack simulations, Sysmon logs and Splunk Enterprise.

 Each case study includes: